samcat437/Milestone-2/README.md

 [W3C Markup Validator](https://validator.w3.org/)

-[index.html](https://github.com/samcat437/Milestone-2/blob/main/docs/Code-Validation/index.html%20W3C%20markup%20-%20AAKS.png) - The validator flagged that my image tag on line 25 was missing an alt tag.
+* [index.html](https://github.com/samcat437/Milestone-2/blob/main/docs/Code-Validation/index.html%20W3C%20markup%20-%20AAKS.png) - The validator flagged that my image tag on line 25 was missing an alt tag.
-[lesson.html](https://github.com/samcat437/Milestone-2/blob/main/docs/Code-Validation/lesson.html%20W3C%20markup%20-%20ABKS.png) - The validator flagged that my images with in the lesson content were missing alt tags.
+* [lesson.html](https://github.com/samcat437/Milestone-2/blob/main/docs/Code-Validation/lesson.html%20W3C%20markup%20-%20ABKS.png) - The validator flagged that my images within the lesson content were missing alt tags.
-[game.html](https://github.com/samcat437/Milestone-2/blob/main/docs/Code-Validation/game.html%20W3C%20validator%20-%20AAKS.png) - The validator notified me that I had an empty h1 element on line 62.
+* [game.html](https://github.com/samcat437/Milestone-2/blob/main/docs/Code-Validation/game.html%20W3C%20validator%20-%20AAKS.png) - The validator notified me that I had an empty h1 element on line 62.
 This is a container for the quiz question.
 To fix this, I added some placeholder text and then added the hidden class from my CSS and then added some additional Javascript to remove this class when the game is started.
 The validator also notified me that lines 72 and 78 where I have section tags, I need to have heading elements to correspond.
 I changed these to div elements to rectify.
 I also forgot to close my section element on line 59.

 [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)

 [style.css](https://github.com/samcat437/Milestone-2/blob/main/docs/Code-Validation/CSS%20validator%20-%20AAKS.png) - Hooray - no errors found.

-[Jshint](https://jshint.com/) - There were a few unnecessary semicolons that I removed as per the validator; however, there were a number of notifications that my code was for Javascript ES6, which is the version that I intended to write my code in, so I don't see a reason to take action from these [notifications](https://github.com/samcat437/Milestone-2/blob/main/docs/Code-Validation/Jshint%20-%20AAKS.png).
+[Jshint](https://jshint.com/) - There were a few unnecessary semicolons that I removed as per the validator's instruction; however, there were a number of notifications that my code was for Javascript ES6, which is the version that I intended to write my code in, so I don't see a reason to take action from these [notifications](https://github.com/samcat437/Milestone-2/blob/main/docs/Code-Validation/Jshint%20-%20AAKS.png).

 ## Automated Tests

-Automated Tests can be found in game1.test.js with in the static, js and test folders.
+Automated Tests can be found in game1.test.js within the static, js and test folders.
 I opted to test three important functions of the game, rather than all of them, as per the project requirements.
-I wrote the code first and the test cases after, as was recommended to me by mentor, who believes that is the right way to learn at my stage of development.
+I wrote the code first and the test cases after, as was recommended to me by mentor, who believes that this is the right way to learn at my stage of development.
 Within a professional environment, a test driven development (TDD) approach would be preferable or required.

 I tested that DOM elements were appearing and disappearing as appropriate for my first three functions - startGame, readyQuestion, and newQuestion.
 I tested this with Jest and by using their [documentation](https://jestjs.io/docs/getting-started).

-During the writing of my test cases, I was struggling with my global let variable n, especially during writing test cases. n is the index for the questions array which changes the questions as they populate the page.
-When I was writing the test case on line 122 of game1.test.js which tests that when the last question is reached, the next button will disappear and the submit button will appear.
+During the writing of my test cases, I was struggling with my global let variable n, especially during writing test cases. n is the variable representing the index for the questions array which changes the questions as they populate the page and the user clicks the next question button.
+I was writing the test case on line 122 of game1.test.js which tests that when the last question is reached, the next button will disappear and the submit button will appear.
 The test was not passing with n being incremented on line 152 of game1.js.
 I moved it to the selectAnswer function, but then this caused another test to fail.
 Moving n++ to the end of the newQuestion block as well as rewriting the code so that when the second to last question was reached does the code execute solved these issues.

 Manual tests were conducted throughout the development process in order to understand how the DOM was being manipulated.
-Chrome Dev tools were utilised for the console as well to verify the site's responsiveness and visual presentation.
+Chrome Dev tools were utilised for the use of the console as well to verify the site's responsiveness and visual presentation.

 ## Manual Testing